What are Financial Markets?

 Financial markets, from the name itself, are a type of marketplace that provides an avenue for the sale and purchase of assets such as bonds, stocks, foreign exchange, and derivatives.
 Often, they are called by different names, including “Wall Street” and “capital market,” but all of them still mean one and the same thing.
 Simply put, businesses and investors can go to financial markets to raise money to grow their business and to make more money, respectively.

-By doing so, the depositors themselves also earn and see their money grow through the interest that is paid to it.
+The depositors themselves also earn and see their money grow through the interest that is paid to it.
 Therefore, the bank serves as a financial market that benefits both the depositors and the debtors.

 Types of Financial Markets

-There are so many financial markets, every country is home at least one, though they vary in size.
-Some are small while some others are internationally known such as the New York Stock Exchange (NYSE) that trades trillions of dollars on a daily basis.
+There are so many financial markets, every country is home to at least one, though they vary in size.
+Some are small while some others are internationally known, such as the New York Stock Exchange (NYSE) that trades trillions of dollars on a daily basis.
 Here are some types of financial markets.

 1. Stock market

 There are various indices that investors can use to monitor how the stock market is doing, such as the Dow Jones Industrial Average (DJIA) and the S&P 500.
-When stocks are bought at a cheaper price and are sold at a much higher price, the investor also earns from the sale.
+When stocks are bought at a cheaper price and are sold at a higher price, the investor earns from the sale.

 2. Bond market